Roasted Zucchini and Mushrooms with Feta

 - When you’re ready to cook spread the vegetables out in a single layer on a large baking sheet.
 (You can use two baking sheets if the pan looks too crowded.)

 - Roast 20 minutes, then stir and spread the vegetables back out.
 (There will probably be some liquid on the surface of the baking sheet at this point.)

 - Continue to roast until the surface of the baking sheet looks dry and the zucchini and mushrooms are starting to look lightly browned, about 15-20 minutes more.

-- Put vegetables on a baking sheet and crumble Feta over (and parsley if using.)
+- Put vegetables on a serving dish and crumble Feta over (and parsley if using.)

 - Serve hot.